vladcuevas/spring-boot-labas/project-01.md

 **1\.
 Sign up:**

-* Admin can view the reports that are ordered by user
 * User can signup entering details like firstname, lastname, email, password, dob, phone no, address and user id should be auto-generated
 * Once user registers, user should able to see the auto-generated id using that user can sign in
 * Once user registers there should be some default amount to purchase items like 1000.